Jane JollineauDistinguished Professor of Accounting

 - MBA, University of Alberta, Accounting & Finance

 Areas of ExpertiseAccountancy

 - Understanding and Improving Judgments and Decisions in Accounting, Routledge: Taylor and Francis Group

 - WaMu's Option-ARM Strategy, Issues in Accounting Education

 - Evaluating Proposed Remedies for Credit Rating Agency Failures, The Accounting Review

-- iRobot Corporation's Intellectural Property: Accounting For Research and Development Under US GAAP Versus IFRS, Journal of Business Case Studies
+- iRobot Corporation's Intellectual Property: Accounting For Research and Development Under US GAAP Versus IFRS, Journal of Business Case Studies

-Professor Jollineau joined USD after 21 years at the Foster School of Business at the University of Washington, where she was the Deloitte & Touche Professor of Accounting.
+Jane Jollineau joined the School of Business Administration after 21 years at the Foster School of Business at the University of Washington, where she was the Deloitte Touche Professor of Accounting.
 Jane earned her PhD at Duke University, a MBA at the University of Alberta and a BBA at the University of New Brunswick (Saint John) in Canada.

 She has co-authored a number of widely used cases and has earned multiple teaching awards, including the prestigious Paccar Award.
 Jane has taught at INSEAD (France) and at Nanyang Technological University (Singapore).
 She has served as editor of The Accounting Review and served on the editorial board of several academic journals.

 Jane's research interests include the effects of human behavior on decision-making, financial reporting and auditing.
 She has served in a number of administrative positions including Chair of the Foster School Accounting Department and Chair of the Promotion and Tenure Committee.